iden3/iden3-docs/source/iden3_repos/research/publications/zkproof-standards-workshop-2/merkle-tree/merkle-tree.rst

 Leaf(\ :math:`b_0...b'_j`)\ :math:`\gets e'`
 RecalculateIntermediateNodeValues(\ :math:`T`)

+.. raw:: latex

+   \newpage
+   {\it We are working on 4 more procedures}

 | : On one side, DELETE of entries and UPDATE of the tree.
 On the other
   side, the generation of MEMBERSHIP proofs and generation of NON-MEMBERSHIP proofs.
-| These last two procedure, although *we are working on explaining them
+| These last two procedure, although we are working on explaining them
-  in detail in the following delivery*, they have already been implemented in GoLang and JavaScript in the following two
+  in detail in the following delivery, they have already been implemented in GoLang and JavaScript in the following two
   repositories:

 -  https://github.com/iden3/go-iden3/blob/master/merkletree/

 -  https://github.com/iden3/iden3js/tree/master/src/sparse-merkle-tree

+.. _sec-security:

 Security
 ========